DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Ill-Conditioning Detection through Parameter Decoupling

 This inequality reveals the fundamental importance of condition number: it acts as an error amplifier.
 When $\kappa(\bm{H})$ is large, even small relative perturbations in the input can lead to large relative errors in the solution (\Cref{fig:error_amplified}).

 From \cref{eq:update_eigen}, we can see why this happens, directions with small eigenvalues receive updates scaled by $1/\lambda_i$, making them sensitive to noise.
 Therefore, the condition number provides a quantitative measure for detecting ill-conditioning.
 A large condition number indicates the system is ill-conditioned, with some directions much more weakly constrained than others, making the solution unstable and unreliable.
-With this understanding, we present our parameter decoupling approach for reliable conditioning analysis discussed below.
+With this understanding, we present our parameter decoupling approach for reliable conditioning analysis discussed below. {Note that the above bound is meaningful only when $\lambda_{\min}(H) > 0$, i.e., when the problem is locally observable in the directions of interest.
+Our mitigation strategy is therefore designed for these weakly constrained scenarios.}